Mariners vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners have played as the favorite in 10 of their past 10 games and have won six of those contests.
+- The Mariners have played as the favorite in 10 of their past 10 games and have won five of those contests.

+- When it comes to hitting the over, the Mariners and their opponents are 4-5-1 in their last 10 games with a total.

 - In their last two games with a spread, the Mariners failed to cover each time.